About Us

 MJ Sivulich is the Senior Vice President leading Jefferson’s Business Solutions practice.
 She provides government affairs, federal business development, and public sector marketing support to industry clients.
 She delivers vital insights into market trends and growth strategies and guides businesses toward market dominance.
 She has a long track record of helping nonprofits and small, mid, and large businesses meet and exceed their growth objectives through business development strategy, proposal support, capture support, and market research.

 As Legislative Director at Teledyne Brown Engineering, MJ was key in securing federal support and business growth through strategic legislative initiatives, demonstrating her knowledge in navigating federal legislation.
-Her expertise in federal affairs was honed during her tenure with two Blue Dog Democrats in Congress, focusing on federal appropriation.
+Her expertise in federal affairs was honed during her tenure with two Members of Congress, focusing on federal appropriation.

 MJ is active in the GovCon community and leads the ACT-IAC FIE VA Team and is a co-lead for the PSC VA Task Force and the PSC VA Vision Team.